Ravens hold on for 30-28 win over depleted Eagles

 Wentz tossed two TD passes, was sacked six times and managed to finish the game along with center Jason Kelce as Philadelphia’s only healthy starters.

+“Every healthy body we had played in this game,” Eagles coach Doug Pederson said.
+“The guys battled their tails off and had a chance to win against a healthy, healthy team.
+I’m proud of these guys.”

-Jackson, the reigning NFL MVP, was efficient, passing for 186 yards.
-He ran for a 37-yard TD and had 108 yards on the ground.
+Jackson, the reigning NFL MVP, was efficient, passing for 186 yards and ran for a 37-yard TD.

+“He’s one of the best at what he does when he gets out of the pocket,” Ravens right tackle Orlando Brown said.
+“I have a lot of confidence in what he does.
+A lot of times he makes plays on his own.”

 The Eagles cut it to 30-22 when Wentz avoided pressure and heaved an 18-yard TD pass to Travis Fulgham into triple coverage on fourth-and-9.
 He connected with J.J.
 Arcega-Whiteside on the 2-point conversion.